Sports in Toronto: Basketball

 Since 2015, Toronto has hosted the BioSteel All-Canadian Basketball Game, an annual all-star game showcasing the country's top high school basketball players of the year, at the Goldring Centre for High Performance Sport on the campus of the University of Toronto.

 Toronto hosted the 2016 NBA All-Star Game weekend February 12–14, 2016.
 The All-Star Weekend events were held at Air Canada Centre and Ricoh Coliseum.
 This marked the first time that an NBA All-Star Weekend was ever hosted outside the United States.

 On July 27, 2018, Scotiabank Arena hosted week 6 of the 2018 Big3 season.
 The Big3 is a professional 3x3 basketball league founded by Ice Cube comprising eight teams, each featuring rosters of retired NBA players, with all league games played in one session as a quadruple-header.
 Toronto is the lone non-American venue city to host a Big3 event.

 The Toronto Raptors hosted their first ever NBA Finals in 2019 vs. the Golden State Warriors.
 Game 1, which was played on May 30, 2019, at Scotiabank Arena, marked the first ever NBA Finals game to be held outside the United States.
 On June 13, 2019, the Raptors defeated the Warriors in Game 6 at Oracle Arena in Oakland, California, to win their first ever Larry O'Brien Championship Trophy, which was also the first ever NBA championship won by a team based outside of the United States.

 On August 15, 2021 the Scarborough Shooting Stars were announced as one of two new expansion teams for the CEBL, & the first franchise to be based in the Greater Toronto Area.
 They played their first ever CEBL game on May 26, 2022 in Guelph, Ontario vs. the Guelph Nighthawks, and played their first ever home game on June 4, 2022 vs. the Hamilton Honey Badgers at the Toronto Pan Am Sports Centre.

+On May 13, 2023, Scotiabank Arena hosted a preseason WNBA game between the Minnesota Lynx & the Chicago Sky with the Sky defeating the Lynx 82-74.
+This marked the first ever WNBA game of any sort to have been played in Canada, and it was played before a sold-out crowd of 19,800.
+WNBA commissioner Cathy Engelbert remarked that the league was "thrilled with the reception" and that Toronto "scored really well" and "is very high on the list" of about 10 cities for potential expansion.
+On May 23, 2024, the Toronto Tempo was created and will begin play in 2026 at the Coca-Cola Coliseum.